Is being in an area that’s growing quickly a good thing or a bad thing?

 - Charles Town

-If you happen to be a resident of one of these communities, you’re probably not too surprised to find it on our list.
+If you happen to be a resident of Oak Hill, you’re probably not too surprised to find it on our list.

 How We Measured The Fastest Growing Cities In Mountain State